linrongbin16/lin.vim/README.md

 - the_silver_searcher(ag)
 - ripgrep(rg)
 - zip, unzip, bzip2, p7zip (7z installed on Windows as an alternative)
-- python3, pip packages (python2 is not support)
+- python3, pip3
 - node, npm packages
 - universal-ctags
 - gcc, g++ (only on Linux such as Ubuntu/Fedora/Manjaro)
-- neovim (not installed on Windows)
 - zsh (not installed on Windows)
-- fack font (only download on Windows, need manually installation)
+- hack nerd font (only download on Windows, need manually installation)

 Notice: installation needs access of websites below, and make sure they're available: